European shares start quarter with gains after PMI boost

 * Spanish, Italian shares hit highest since 2010 after PMIs

-* Barry Callebaut up 6.6 pct after posting strong results (Updates with closing prices)
+* Barry Callebaut up 8 pct after posting strong results (Adds quote, details)

 By Alistair Smout

-LONDON, April 1 European shares began the quarter with gains on Wednesday, after data showed manufacturing activity across the euro zone accelerated faster than previously estimated last month.
+LONDON, April 1 European shares started the quarter with gains on Wednesday, after data showed manufacturing activity across the euro zone accelerated faster than previously estimated last month.

 Markit's final March manufacturing Purchasing Managers' Index (PMI) reached a 10-month high of 52.2, beating a preliminary reading of 51.9 to provide another sign the bloc's economy is recovering.